Save our Seagrass – Year 2

 A new ‘Seagrass Champions’ initiative will encourage tourism businesses to make behavioural change pledges and empower the local community to take action to protect its marine environment.

-This project has been generously funded by Regatta Clothing.
+This project has been generously supported by Regatta Great Outdoors.

-“We’re passionate about encouraging everyone to spend time outdoors, and so protecting and preserving nature for future generations is invaluable to us.” – Alice Neal, Regatta Clothing.
+“We’re passionate about encouraging everyone to spend time outdoors, and so protecting and preserving nature for future generations is invaluable to us.” – Alice Neal, Regatta Great Outdoors.

 “We’re excited to be partnering with Regatta to enable this multi-faceted project to protect and restore local seagrass meadows, while also empowering local businesses and the wider community with tangible ways to look after their local marine environment.” – Amanda Keetley, DEF.